-You don't have to spend thousands of dollars on a new security system if your existing device is not IP-enabled.
-You can simply purchase a much less expensive ATA (see page 11 for more information) and your existing security system will be able to send data over the internet.
+You don't have to spend thousands of dollars on a new security system if your existing

+(see page 21 for more information) and your existing security system will be able to send data over the internet.

 If you do want to upgrade, most security system providers now offer wireless alarm and security systems, which simply use your internet connection wirelessly and do not need a phone line to communicate with the security monitoring centre.